-In cooperation with Jefferson Roy, Neuroscientist, Picower Institute for Learning and Memory at MIT, Helle Bundgaard, Partner and Founder of Motivation Factor Institute has written the missing book about the connection between motivation and brain science.
+In collaboration with Jefferson Roy, Neuroscientist at the Picower Institute for Learning and Memory at MIT, Helle Bundgaard, Partner, and Founder of the Motivation Factor Institute, has authored the groundbreaking book that delves into the correlation between motivation and brain science.

 The Motivated Brain is available as:

 About The Motivated Brain